 Time-and-Materials vs Fixed Price: Which to Choose for Your Project?

 These software development pricing models are the most common and time-proven; however, it is worth noting that today companies also apply their hybrids and combinations.
-In this article we will review pros and cons of time and materials vs fixed price contracts and their practical use for software projects.
+In this article, we will review the pros and cons of time and materials vs fixed price contracts and their practical use for software projects.

 Fixed price vs time and materials: the basics

-Fixed-price agreement is a single-sum contract where service provider is accountable for completing the project within the agreed sum set out in the bond.
-It can be an effective choice in those cases, when requirements, specifications and rates are highly predictable, elsewise the cost will be anything but constant.
-Client should be able to share his clear vision of the product with developers to ensure appropriate final results.
+The fixed-price agreement is a single-sum contract where a service provider is accountable for completing the project within the agreed sum set out in the bond.
+It can be an effective choice in those cases when requirements, specifications, and rates are highly predictable, elsewise the cost will be anything but constant.
+A client should be able to share his clear vision of the product with developers to ensure appropriate final results.

 - Clear requirements and determined deadlines;